JiriDavid/minara-learn/README.md

 The application supports three user roles:

 - **Student**: Can browse courses, enroll, track progress, and access learning materials
-- **Lecturer**: Can create and manage courses, track student progress, and view analytics
+- **Instructor**: Can create and manage courses, track student progress, and view analytics
 - **Admin**: Has full access to all features and can manage users and system settings

 ## Deployment